-The behavior of fine-grained cohesive soil depends on its mineral composition, water content, degree of saturation and structure.
+The behavior of fine-grained cohesive soil depends on its mineral composition, water content, degree of saturation, and structure.
 In particular, the water content has always been considered an important and reliable indication of the behavior of cohesive soils since the beginning of soil mechanics.
-Swedish soil scientist Atterberg, in the early 1900s, first identified that a gradual decrease in water content of a clay soil slurry causes the soil to pass through four states or conditions: liquid, plastic, semi-solid and solid.
+Swedish soil scientist and chemist Albert Mauritz Atterberg, in the early 1900s, first identified that a gradual decrease in water content of a clay soil slurry causes the soil to pass through different states or conditions.
+Atterberg Limit is a measure of the critical water content in a fine-grained soil.

-The plastic state is that condition at which the soil can be remolded to any shape without any development or cracks
+- The plastic state is the condition at which the soil can be remolded to any shape without any development or cracks.

 The liquid limit is the water content at the transition of liquid state to a plastic state, whereby it gains a certain small shearing strength.
 It is the minimum water content at which the soil is at the liquid state or the maximum water content at which the soil is in a plastic state.
 It is otherwise known as the minimum water content at which the soil tends to flow.